 There are innumerable national scholarships and fellowships available to undergraduates.
 Take time to explore our directory and the recommended links below to discover if there is one that is matches your qualifications and your future plans.
 To ensure that you are eligible, check the programs’ websites for applicant requirements and read information about previous recipients, particularly the average GPAs.
 If you are then interested in applying for a national scholarship, please contact the URGO office and we can help you determine which programs are a good fit and work with you on your application.

-Please note that these applications are a large time investment; you should start the process, and contact the URGO office (email@example.com) months in advance of the deadline.
+Please note that these applications are a large time investment; you should start the process, and contact the URGO office (firstname.lastname@example.org) months in advance of the national deadline.
+If the scholarship requires an institutional endorsement or on-campus interview, you must meet the eligibility criteria listed below and turn in your application to the URGO office at least 1 month prior to the national deadline in order to be considered.
+Endorsements will be decided by Augsburg’s Prestigious Awards Committee.
 Remember: These are advertised to people all over the country, so most of them are extremely competitive and require numerous rounds of application revisions.
 Be aware that the majority of the national programs require an internal application that is processed through the URGO office, so please contact us to discuss the application process in detail.

 Where to start?